lucadellalib/TetrisC/README.md

 # TetrisC

-A simple Tetris written in C for a university project.
+A simple Tetris implemented in C for a university project.
 Tested on Ubuntu 18.04 LTS.

 ![screenshot](/img/game.png?raw=true)